-The term and practice of greenwashing has been around for some time now.
-As new advances in technology grow and new ways of marketing come up, the level of greenwashing from companies or organizations also continues to advance.
+The term and practice of greenwashing have been around for some time now.
+As new advances in technology grow, and new ways of marketing come up, the level of greenwashing from companies or organizations also continues to advance.

 Greenwashing misleads consumers who put their hard-earned money, time, and faith into a brand or company; it also has destructive real-world effects.
 The European Union has introduced several new rules to help prevent greenwashing.
 However, there are several other countries, including the United States, that have not introduced such policies.

-Greenwashing is a huge ethical problem for the simple fact that it misleads other people for the sake of financial gain, while completely ignoring the growing ecological impacts.
-For instance, greenwashing practices act as an obstacle in achieving goals like the United Nations Sustainable Development Goals.
+Greenwashing is a huge ethical problem for the simple fact that it misleads other people for the sake of financial gain while completely ignoring the growing ecological impacts.
+For instance, greenwashing practices act as an obstacle to achieving goals like the United Nations Sustainable Development Goals.

 Several bottled water companies also try to overrepresent their sustainability and greenness.
-We have seen several plastic water bottles with colorful images of mountains, valleys, lakes, and flourishing wildlife printed on their labels.
+We have seen several plastic water bottles with colourful images of mountains, valleys, lakes, and flourishing wildlife printed on their labels.